amitrajitbose/my-first-blog/README.md

 - Learn about [query sets](https://docs.djangoproject.com/en/2.0/ref/models/querysets/#date).
 [Here](https://stackoverflow.com/questions/5245307/django-date-filter-gte-and-lte) is a good question regarding chaining similar type of queries by of different properties.
 Also check this out about [Django ORMs](https://www.fullstackpython.com/object-relational-mappers-orms.html).

+- The static folder had problems rendering through PythonAnywhere.
+I had to change the default path of the /static/ url to the required directory and reload the app.